CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

  Other resource cards | varies
  Hazard cards | varies

+{: .bullets }
+>
- {: .note }
+> {: .note }
- > **Clarification:** The prowess modifications marked with an * above are applied for a given strike and then are removed immediately after the attack is resolved.
+> > **Clarification:** The prowess modifications marked with an * above are applied for a given strike and then are removed immediately after the attack is resolved.
 That is they do not carry over from strike to strike.
- >
+> >
- > **Note:** Ignore effects that modify the number of strikes for an attack that states that "every character in the target company faces one strike" (unless an effect reduces the number of strikes to a specific number, e.g., _Veils of Shadow_).
+> > **Note:** Ignore effects that modify the number of strikes for an attack that states that "every character in the target company faces one strike" (unless an effect reduces the number of strikes to a specific number, e.g., _Veils of Shadow_).

 <br><span class="page-number">29</span>